Realistic Job Preview: 7 Great Examples to Inspire You

 Most importantly, this video highlights the realities of the job, both the good and the bad.
 Kevin discusses the challenges of the job during his first few weeks and how he was able to effectively adjust.
 He shares details on the employee benefits, receptive management, workplace camaraderie, and what makes this job feel rewarding to him.

-This personal RJP approach offers prospective applicants an honest and credible view into what the job is actually like.
+This personal RJP approach offers prospective applicants an honest and credible view of what the job is actually like.

-Knowing the responsibilities and demands of a job position is valuable for a prospective applicant to assess if they’re ready to make that commitment.
+Knowing the responsibilities and demands of a job position is valuable for prospective applicants to assess if they’re ready to make that commitment.
 A day-in-the-life video is an effective way to unpack the duties required of an employee on the job.

 This method provides direct insights into the working hours, physical demands, colleague relationships, and company environment for the position.
-A candidate can imagine themselves carrying out the job from start to finish and determine if the routine is ideal for them.
+Candidates can imagine themselves carrying out the job from start to finish and determine if the routine is ideal for them.

 This type of RJP emphasizes how actions speak louder than words.
 Ultimately, an employee’s daily attitude on the job can be telling of the company from the outside in.

 The Waste Management company offers an informative day-in-the-life video of what it’s like to work as a commercial driver.
 Antoine, a driver for Waste Management, breaks down the details of his typical day from the time he goes to work at 3 am to the challenges he faces on the shift.